Caminha (Portugal) – Tui (Spain)

 In Valenca – what a day!

-This was not yet the end of our day … we still had to continue another 3.4km to Tui in Spain … as if we did not walk enough already today!
+However, this was not the end of our day.
+We had to walk another 3.4km to Tui in Spain … as if we hadn’t walked enough today!

-We’ve took a brisk walk through the citadel (and wished we’ve had more time to explore this site), but after almost 40km, we were more than ready to get to Tui!
+We quickly walked through the citadel (wishing we had more time to explore this site), but after almost 40km we were more than ready to reach Tui!

 A quick walk through the citadel in Valenca